About SCC

 Our aim is to have fun, be safe and share skills!

 Please be aware that the club takes photos or videos of its members.
 These may be used on our website, social media, local press, British Canoeing website and elsewhere to generally promote the club or support funding acquisition.
-Should you be unhappy for images of you or your dependents to be published please inform our Child Protection Officer or a Committee member who each act as Data Protection leads [ see paragraph 2.1 of the Sudbury Canoe Club Data Privacy Policy 2018 ].
+Should you be unhappy for images of you or your dependents to be published please inform our Club Welfare Officer or a Committee member who each act as Data Protection leads [ see paragraph 2.1 of the Sudbury Canoe Club Data Privacy Policy 2018 ].

 Committee:

-• Club Secretary – Louise Horsely
+• Club Secretary – Diana McGaley

 • Club Treasurer – John Bianchi

-• Equipment Manager – 2nd Nikki McGenn
+• Equipment Manager – Jamie McGenn

-• Events Co-ordinator – Peter Narvidge
+• Events Co-ordinator – Alan Reeves

-• Risk Assessment Officer/Membership Secretary – David Harkness
+• Safety Officer – David Harkness

 • Fund-raising Officer – Steve Timms

-• Senior Rep – Fred Welham
+• Senior Rep – Fred Welham and Kyrstie J Hall

-• Junior Rep(s) – Taylor, Dylan and Jack
+• Junior Rep(s) – Abigail, Carolyn/Joseph, Daniel

 POLICIES: